ANTI-BULLYING SOCIAL ACTION BADGES_

 HOW DO WE SUBMIT OUR EVIDENCE?

-First of all, we recommend that you attend a catch-up call with our Anti-Bullying team to chat about your actions.
-When you feel confident and ready to submit, you can use our new online evidence submission form to compile all your information.
+When you feel confident and ready to submit, you can use our online evidence submission form to compile all your information.
 This walks you through the process step by step and is perfect to complete with your Anti-Bullying Ambassadors.

-• How is this action linked to bullying behaviour?
+• How the action connects to understanding or tackling bullying behaviour.

-Alternatively, feel free to download and complete the evidence submission form below.
-You’ll then send your completed form to antibullying@diana-award.org.uk
+Alternatively, feel free to download and complete the evidence submission form.
+You’ll then send your completed form to [email protected]

 If your files are too big to attach, please send them to us via WeTransfer.com.
 Remember to include your school name in the message.